adityavgupta/ExpenseTracker/README.md

 - Have a rudimentary gui that shows up.
 To make it into a form we like, there will be a lot more stuff involved
 - Right now the project is setup as maven project which should be easy enough to setup even in vscode
 - If you run this in intelliJ it should work

+### As of 6/2/2023
+- Basic gui is done.
+We have options we want to see.
+Gui is resizable
+- Need to add the connect the backend to the front button events